LENNOX COMMUNITY GARDENS

 Native to southern Brazil, and areas of Paraguay and Uruguay.
 The tree reaches an average of 5m tall.

-• Although the tree has a shallow root system, it has some tolerance to dry conditions but at the cost of reduced yield, so water weekly during very dry periods.
+• The tree has a shallow root system but does have some tolerance to dry conditions.
+Water weekly during very dry periods.

 Picture